harshitjuneja/airtable-poster-generator-block/README.md

 1. Save to Airtable feature:

+   Saving poster to Airtable is an experimental feature that uses an AWS S3 bucket for saving all the posters first to cloud (because airtable accepts URL as an attachment so a host environment was necessary).
+Saving user data without permission is a risk that I wanted to avoid hence, this feature is disabled by default and all the code that accomplishes this is commented.

+   Here's how this feature will be accomplished in future:

-- onBoarding user with their API key
+   - onBoarding user with their API creds

-- Global Config and enabling save to Airtable for only user with creater permission
+   - Save to Airtable enabled for only user with creater permission

+2. When a table is changed without the pre-requisite fields.
+The blocks runs into a rendered fewer react hooks error. https://community.airtable.com/t/error-rendered-more-fewer-hooks-workarounds-combine-queries/31154.
+This is yet to be fixed.

+3. Images that don't load for the first time need an addition canvas re-render.
+Sometimes this results in a blank canvas with just the text till a render is forced.
+This needs further investigation as of now.

 ## Challenges and Accomplishments: